-Except for a short period in 1969-73 when it served as a retirement home, the hotel has been an integral part of Boulder City.
+Except for a short period in 1969-73 when it served as a retirement home, the hotel has been an integral part of Boulder City."

-Other famous guests: Harold Ickes, Senator Robert Taft, Duchess of Westminster, Crown Prince Olav & Princess Martha of Norway, Leo Garcey, Shirley Temple, Minnie Kennedy, Pope Pius XII, George Putnam, Jim and Marian Jordan.
+Notable guests: Harold Ickes, Senator Robert Taft, Duchess of Westminster, Crown Prince Olav & Princess Martha of Norway, Leo Garcey, Shirley Temple, Minnie Kennedy, Pope Pius XII, George Putnam, Jim and Marian Jordan.